gregofgreg5/magick-ink2020/story-so-far/force-grey/fg-2021-11-17-in-the-shadows.md

  * Talib learned that Ne'aroff is known at the guild and isn't highly respeccted
  * The BD think very little of him, in fact, he has been hired to do the occassional, very minor errand - like accompanying others to deliver a message to *bulk up the entourage*
  * Ne'aroff is also employed by at the **_Old Xoblob's_ ** curious shop

+## Who killed Eleventoes?
+## Does Eskander really have the Infernal Register?
+*Is the Infernal Register real?*
+*...and what about Eskander?*